EIFS, Architecture, and the Sustainable Design Revolution

 EIFS Design for Sustainability

 The U.S. Green Building Council's (USGBC) Leadership in Energy and Environmental Design (LEED) rating system provides a comprehensive approach to sustainability.
 It sets performance objectives for design professionals, and provides them with latitude to attain environmental goals in creative ways that take the needs of various stakeholders into account.
-As a result, materials per se do not qualify for credit under LEED.
+As a result, materials per se provide very limited LEED credit contributions.
 Performance counts—and designers that leverage the benefits of the materials they choose and maximize all dimensions of performance will be the most successful.

 That is why a detailed understanding of the properties of High-Performance EIFS, and the ways that EIFS-related design decisions contribute to overall project objectives, is so important.